A supervised project involving research and leading to the production of a research report.

 intellectual faculties and capability for learning and problem solving by researching

 a question relevant to any aspect of surveying.
-This is a goal that combines research
+This is a paper that combines research

 as well as teaching and learning aims.
-This goal places responsibilities for its successful
+It also places responsibilities for its successful

 attainment on both students and supervisors.
-Being equivalent to a 36-point paper,
+Being a 36-point paper, it is expected

-it is expected that students will put in around 360 hours of work over the 30 weeks
+that students will put in around 360 hours of work over the 30 weeks of the academic

-of the academic year on the research and completion of the written report (dissertation)
+year on the research and completion of the written report (dissertation) associated

-associated with their research.
-The project equips students with experience in researching
+with their research.
+The project equips students with experience in researching and

 Please consult with potential supervisors as early as possible - preferably towards the end of your third year of study - to decide on an interesting and viable research topic.